klaviyo/klaviyo-swift-sdk/README.md

 	        print("error = ", error)
 	    }

-	    // Enable or disable features based on the authorization status.
-	    // if you didn't register for remote notifications above you can call `registerForRemoteNotifications` here
-	    // Klaviyo SDK will automatically update the authorization status on next app launch }
+        // you can check if the permission was granted or not but it's not necessary
+        // especially if you are using provisional push notifications (or silent push notifications if we end up supporting them)
+	    DispatchQueue.main.async {
+	         // this will trigger the didRegisterForRemoteNotificationsWithDeviceToken method to be called where you can collect the push token
+             UIApplication.shared.registerForRemoteNotifications()
+         }
+	}

     return true
+}

+func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {
+    KlaviyoSDK().set(pushToken: deviceToken)
 }
 ```